AaltoSciComp/scicomp-docs/triton/usage/gpu.rst

 ``-p gpu`` or ``-p gpushort``.
 Now, this is automatically detected and the recommendation is to leave it off.

+When using multiple GPU's please verify that the code actually uses them with instructions given in `Monitoring GPU usage`_.

 GPU nodes environment and CUDA
 ------------------------------